Layla Weighted Blanket Review: Cool Sleep

 Glass Microbeads

-The fill material is made of fine glass microbeads rather than the plastic poly pellets used in cheaper alternatives.
-Glass beads are denser, which means the blanket can achieve the same weight with less bulk.
-They are also significantly quieter.
-If you have ever used a blanket filled with plastic pellets, you know the rustling sound they make every time you move.
-The glass beads in the Layla produce barely any noise at all, which is a welcome improvement for light sleepers or anyone sharing a bed.
+Layla uses fine glass microbeads instead of the plastic poly pellets you find in budget blankets.
+Glass beads are denser, so the blanket gets heavy without getting bulky.
+They are also way quieter.
+If you have used a plastic pellet blanket, you know the crunchy rustling every time you move.
+The glass beads in the Layla produce barely any sound.
+I could roll over at 2 AM without any noise, which matters when you share a bed.

 Machine Washable Design